Betecher/any-link/javascript_library.md

 * http://literallycanvas.com/ Literally Canvas is an extensible, open source (BSD-licensed), HTML5 drawing widget.
 Its only dependency is React.js.
 You can use it to embed drawing boards in web pages.
 It’s kind of like an extensible MS Paint in JavaScript.
 Users can sketch drawings and you can do what you like with the results. comes with an easy-to-use jQuery plugin.

+## game

+* http://brm.io/matter-js/ Matter.js is a 2D physics engine for the web
+* https://playcanvas.com/ Browser games are no longer limited to 2D.
+Use PlayCanvas to create 3D HTML5 and WebGL games that will amaze.